Registration of birth in the Population Register System

 Registration of child born in Singapore to Finnish Population Register System

-Birth certificate must be legalized at Singapore Ministry of Foreign Affairs.
-Instructions.
+Birth certificate must be legalized at Singapore Academy of Law(Link to another website.).

 Request for appointment at embassy via email [email protected]